Mike Renshaw

-Michael Lawrence Renshaw (28 April 1948 – 17 February 2021) was an English-American football left winger.
+Michael Lawrence Renshaw (April 28, 1948 – February 17, 2021) was a soccer player who played as a left winger.
 He began as a youth player with Blackpool before moving to the United States to join the Dallas Tornado of the North American Soccer League in 1968.
 He also spent time with Margate F.C. and Rhyl F.C.
-He earned two caps with the U.S. national team in 1973 despite not being a U.S. citizen at the time.
+Born in England, he earned two caps with the United States national team in 1973 despite not being a U.S. citizen at the time.
 Finally, he coached the Dallas Tornado in 1981.